danielryz/WeddingGallery/README.md

 ### DELETE `/api/reactions/{id}`
 Deletes the reaction.
 Returns **204 No Content** on success.

+## WebSocket chat

+Clients connect to the `/ws` STOMP endpoint.
+Subscribing to `/topic/chat` will receive chat messages as they are posted.
+The `POST /api/chat/messages` endpoint stores the message and broadcasts it to this topic.

 ## Error responses

 Errors are returned in JSON format by `GlobalExceptionHandler`: